Sling TV Review

-Sling TV is a live TV streaming service with 2 distinct plans.
-The $25/month “Sling Orange” plan offers about 30 channels, including Disney Channel and ESPN.
-The $25/month “Sling Blue” plan offers about 40 channels, including Fox and NBC local channels.
+Sling TV is a live TV streaming service that helps users save money with the option of two distinct plans.
+The $40/month “Sling Orange” plan offers about 30 channels, including Disney Channel and ESPN.
+The $40/month “Sling Blue” plan offers about 40 channels, including Fox and NBC local channels.

 Sling is great for the budget-conscious cord cutter who just wants to watch live TV, but doesn’t need the most comprehensive channel selection.

 We tested Sling TV and other live TV streaming services for more than 100 hours.
-Sling TV is compatible with Amazon Fire TV, Apple TV, Google Chromecast, Roku, iPhone/iPad, Web Browsers, Android Phone/Tablet, Android TV, Xbox, Samsung Smart TV, LG Smart TV, and VIZIO Smart TV.
+Sling TV is compatible with Amazon Fire TV, Apple TV, Google Chromecast, Roku, Android TV, iPhone/iPad, Android Phone/Tablet, Mac, Windows, Xbox, LG Smart TV, Samsung Smart TV, Sony Smart TV, and VIZIO Smart TV.

 50 hours Cloud DVR

 Sling TV includes 50 hours of recording space with each subscription.
 While it is not as much as most other services, it will automatically delete the oldest watched shows, so it can continue to record the latest shows scheduled to be recorded.